floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/05-decomposition.typ

     Then, the algorithm aggregates each community in a single vertex, while preserving the network structure.
     The algorithm can then be applied iteratively to the new network, until the modularity cannot be further increased.

+    @louvain_algorithm represents a pseudocode implementation of the Louvain algorithm.
     A visualization of the intermediate steps of the Louvain algorithm is shown in @louvain.
   ]
 )